yodiwo/microsoft-iothackgr-2016/README.md

 - Universal Node.
 Each node has its things.
 You can see the nodes with their things in https://tcyan.yodiwo.com/ThingsManager

-Then you will be able to create scenarios using the things that you just created and the logic blocks that are available in the Designer (https://tcyan.yodiwo.com/Designer):
+Then you will be able to create scenarios using the things that you just created and the logic blocks that are available in the Designer (https://tcyan.yodiwo.com/Designer)

 <a name="Demos"></a>
 # Demos: Create use case scenarios to the Yodiwo Cloud Platform

+Here we are going to present some demo scenarios, so as to show the intercommunication between Azure IOT Hub and the Yodiwo Cloud.
+In addition, it is worth mentioning that the devices that are used in this demo run different OSs, indicating the flexibility of communicating between heterogeneous devices.
+Finally, it is of important to note that devices compliant with the API of other cloud providers, such as Nest Home, Internet of Things Foundation (IBM), Amazon-Web-Service IOT can also be integrated into the Yodiwo Cloud Platform, so as to allow bridging and intercommunication between devices subscribed to different cloud platforms.
+This is exactly what we call Cloud2Cloud Integration

 <a name="tips"></a>
 # Tips